rubenhortas/rubenhortas.github.io/_drafts/2022-11-25-complete-shutdown-in-windows-10.md

 Windows 10 is doing a partial hibernation through a feature called "fast startup".

 Fast startup is a hybrid shutdown.
-With fast startup, the computer, instead of shutting down completely, the computer enters in a sleep state that will allow it to boot faster the next time.
+With fast startup enabled, instead of shutting down completely, the computer enters in a sleep state that will allow it to boot faster the next time.

 The problem, besides the power consumption, is that a shutdown, a reboot and starting from a suspended state do not perform the same tasks.